The Legend of the Lone Ranger: Critical

 The film received generally mediocre reviews: Time Out London said, "The mystery is how Fraker, a gifted cameraman who made a superb directing debut in Westerns with Monte Walsh, could produce such a clinker as this."

 The Los Angeles Times said "you can have a very good time watching it."

-In a 1981 episode of the weekly television movie review program, "Sneak Previews," film critics Gene Siskel (of the Chicago Sun-Times) and Roger Ebert (of the Chicago Tribune) heavily criticized this film.
-Siskel stated that the movie was "“badly acted and horribly paced."
-He chastised the tenor of the film, also, stating, "“How about having a sense of humor of the character?
+In a 1981 episode of the weekly television movie review program, Sneak Previews, film critics Gene Siskel (of the Chicago Sun-Times) and Roger Ebert (of the Chicago Tribune) heavily criticized this film.
+Siskel stated that the movie was "badly acted and horribly paced."
+He chastised the tenor of the film, also stating, "How about having a sense of humor of the character?
 You know, enjoying the presentation of the character?
-You don’t get it from the actor Klinton Spilsbury, and you don’t get it from the filmakers or the director.”
+You don't get it from the actor Klinton Spilsbury, and you don't get it from the filmmakers or the director."
 Siskel, anticipating a short film career for Spilsbury, added this: "I think it [this movie] is going to provide a great trivia question for the 1990s: Not ‘Who was that Masked Man,’ but who played him?
-The answer Klinton Spilsbury.”
+The answer Klinton Spilsbury."
 Both Siskel and Ebert noted how it took an hour for The Legend of the Lone Ranger to really get started.
-Ebert specifically noted, “It’s very slowly paced, and it should have been break-neck [paced] right out of the starting gate... a real disappointing movie.”
-On behalf of both critics, Siskel summed up the film this way, “Roger [Ebert] and I agree that ‘The Legend of the Lone Ranger’ is a total waste of time... neither one of us can recommend you see it” He refers to it as a “bad Western.”
+Ebert specifically noted, "It's very slowly paced, and it should have been break-neck [paced] right out of the starting gate... a real disappointing movie."
+On behalf of both critics, Siskel summed up the film this way, "Roger [Ebert] and I agree that The Legend of the Lone Ranger is a total waste of time... neither one of us can recommend you see it".
+He refers to it as a "bad Western."

-Movie historian Leonard Maltin gave the picture 2 out of a possible 4 stars, noting "Some fine action, great scenery, and a promising storyline; yet these are sabotaged by awkward handling, uncharismatic leads, and an absolutely awful ballad-style narration.
+Movie historian Leonard Maltin gave the picture two out of a possible four stars, noting "Some fine action, great scenery, and a promising storyline; yet these are sabotaged by awkward handling, uncharismatic leads, and an absolutely awful ballad-style narration.
 Paging Clayton Moore & Jay Silverheels!"

-Sir Lew Grade later wrote, in his 1992 autobiography Still Dancing: My Story, that he thought that the problem with the movie was that it took an hour and ten minutes before the Ranger first pulled on his mask.
+Grade later wrote, in his 1992 autobiography Still Dancing: My Story, that he thought that the problem with the movie was that it took an hour and ten minutes before the Ranger first pulled on his mask.
 "The mistake was not dispensing with the legend in ten minutes and getting on with the action much earlier on," his text said.

-Kim Newman described the film as "disastrous" and pointed out that Spillsbury has never been heard of again.